HamzaBenalia/web-Interface-Micro-Service/README.md

 ## Architecture
-L'application est basée sur une architecture micro-services comprenant les services suivants:

-Patients - Écoute sur le port 8080.
-Notes - Écoute sur le port 9090.
-Reports - Écoute sur le port 9091.
-User Interface - Écoute sur le port 9092.
-C'est par ce service que les utilisateurs interagissent avec le système (UI).
+The application is based on a micro-services architecture comprising the following services:

+Patients - Listening on port 8080.
+Notes - Listening on port 9090.
+Reports - Listening on port 9091.
+User Interface - Listening on port 9092.
+This is the service through which users interact with the system (UI).

 ## Prérequis
-Docker installé sur votre machine.
+Docker installed on your machine.
-Git installé sur votre machine.
+Git installed on your machine.

 ### Étapes d'installation
-Cloner le dépôt:
+Clone the repository:

 ![clone repo](https://github.com/HamzaBenalia/web-Interface-Micro-Service/assets/99022185/24a0c881-c0e0-45c1-8e8a-295f205a1d43)